 10. Sour, then sweet, then gone.

-The candy works because the sugar coating is made with tartaric acid and citric acid that react with the saliva on your tongue to create a strong sour flavor.
+The candy works because the sugar coating is made with tartaric acid and citric acid that reacts with the saliva on your tongue to create a strong sour flavor.
 Then you get to the sweet gummy candy under the coating, so your mouth experiences both tastes.
 Then the candy is gone and it's time to go back to the bag for another.

 Got a hankering?